jacob-horton/personal-website/content/posts/2025/11-07-creating-a-language.md

 Once we have machine code, we wrap it in an executable format, which is different on each operating system.
 For example, Windows uses the `.exe` file format for executable files.
 Ignoring dynamic dependencies, these executable files are self-contained, meaning that anyone can run them without having to install any software first.

-So, to generate an executable directly, we will need to convert to an executable file for each individual OS and architecture.
+So, to generate an executable directly, we will need to convert to an executable file for each individual Operating System (OS) and architecture.
 This is a lot of work, therefore it is common for a language to turn the AST into an **intermediate representation (IR)**.
-An IR is very similar to machine code, but abstracted from a specific CPU or OS.
+An IR is very similar to machine code, but it is abstracted from a specific CPU or OS.
+The IR compiler will handle compilation to a specific architecture and OS.
 For C, C++, and Rust, the IR used is LLVM.
-The LLVM compiler will handle converting into any OS/architecture we want.
+The LLVM compiler can then convert into any OS/architecture that is required.

 #### Interpreting